-- The design and mode of operation of a fermentor mainly depends on the production organism, the optimal operating condition required for target product formation, product value and scale of production.
+- The design and mode of operation of a fermentor mainly depend on the production organism, the optimal operating condition required for target product formation, product value, and scale of production.

 - The design also takes into consideration the capital investment and running cost.

-- Large volume and low value products like alcoholic beverages need simple fermentor and do not need aseptic condition.
+- Large volume and low-value products like alcoholic beverages need simple fermentors and do not need aseptic conditions.

-- High value and low volume products require more elaborate system of operation and aseptic condition.
+- High-value and low-volume products require a more elaborate system of operation and aseptic conditions.
 Bioreactors differ from conventional chemical reactors in that they support and control biological entities.

 c) Microorganisms can metabolize unconventional or even contaminated raw materials (cellulose, molasses, mineral oil, starch, wastewater, exhaust air, biogenic waste), a process which is frequently carried out in highly viscous, non-Newtonian media.

-e) Microorganisms are frequently sensitive to strong shear stress and to thermal and chemical influences.
+e) Microorganisms are frequently sensitive to strong shear stress and thermal and chemical influences.

 f) Reactions generally occur in gas-liquid-solid systems, the liquid phase usually being aqueous.